Like you, I want to drive traffic to my website. Not just trickles: I want stacks and stacks of visitors! And then some.

 Of course, readers don’t come back just for the sake of frequent updates.
-You have to produce quality content.
+You have to produce quality content for your corporate blog.
 And there’s the rub.

-As a single-business blogger you’re really going to have your work cut out so you might think about outsourcing your work to a ghost-blogger to lessen your load.
-But you have to weight that up against watering down your unique voice.
+As a single-business blogger, you’re really going to have your work cut out so you might think about outsourcing your work to a ghost-blogger to lessen your load.
+But you have to weigh that up against watering down your unique voice.

 Personally, I’ve found that the more I push myself to produce better content, the more visitors I get.

 My strategy over the last three months has been to ask myself the same question repeatedly each time I sit down to write: “How can I help my target audience?”